dart-backend/angel/packages/orm/angel_orm/README.md

 Runtime support for Angel3 ORM.
 Includes a clean, database-agnostic query builder and relationship/join support.

+## Supported database

+* PostgreSQL version 10, 11, 12, 13 and 14
+* MySQL 8.0 or later

 For documentation about the ORM, see [Developer Guide](https://angel3-docs.dukefirehawk.com/guides/orm)